grmlin/gremlinjs-website/src/examples.md

 ### HTML

-Activate debugging by changing the gremlin.js configuration at the document `body`.
+Activate debugging by changing the <span class="gremlinjs">gremlin.js</span> configuration at the document `body`.
 By doing so, debugging is activated, console logs are printed and gremlins are highlighted visually in the document.

 ``` html
 <body data-gremlin-config='{"debug":true}'> ... </body>